Softmax as Linear Attention in the Large-Prompt Regime: a Measure-based Perspective: Introduction

-\paragraph{Outline.} Section \ref{sec:starter} introduces the measure-based formalism underlying our view of attention layers.
+\paragraph{Outline.} Section \ref{sec:starter} recalls the measure-based formalism underlying our view of attention layers.
 Section \ref{sec:concentration} establishes concentration bounds showing how finite-prompt softmax attention layers (and related functions) concentrate around their linear infinite-prompt counterparts.
 Building on these results, Section \ref{sec:in-context-general} demonstrates how theoretical analyses of training dynamics for linear attention can be transferred to the softmax setting in general in-context learning problems.
-Finally, Section \ref{sec:in-context-linear} specializes this analysis to the case of in-context linear regression.
+Section \ref{sec:in-context-linear} specializes this analysis to the case of in-context linear regression.
+Finally, Section \ref{sec:expe} illustrates our different results on numerical toy experiments.